What is an ultrasound? Ultrasound (US) uses high-frequency sound waves to image soft tissues of the body. The frequency of…Read more

 Where there is skin sepsis or lack of access allowing skin/transducer contact, then US may be difficult or inappropriate.
 Practitioners should contact their local imaging provider to discuss possible alternative imaging tests.

 Your patient should not experience any adverse effects from ultrasound examination.

-Ultrasound is generally considered a primary diagnostic modality, because it is cheap, easily accessible and is very accurate in many settings.
-Be aware that patients with specific indications may be better referred to CT and MRI directly.
+Ultrasound is generally considered a primary diagnostic modality, because it is cheap, easily accessible and very accurate in many settings.
+Be aware that patients with specific indications may be better referred to computed tomography and magnetic resonance imaging directly.